md-zaman/docker-learning/Mosh/Readme.md.txt

     COPY . .
     - instead of copying the entire files in one go.
-We can separte what is require in the subsequent command so that this particular layer can be reuse and we can save time while creating the image.
+We can separte what is require in the subsequent command so that this particular layer can be reused and we can save time while creating the image.

 3. Takeaway: While writing a Dockerfile.
 We should keep the instruction that do not change frequently on the top so that the layer can be